Frequently asked questions for Mac

 To move the disk image file to a different location:

-Select Preferences then Advanced from the Resources tab.
+Select Settings then Advanced from the Resources tab.

 In the Disk image location section, click Browse and choose a new location for the disk image.